Controlling openMSX from External Applications

 <update type="led" machine="machine2" name="caps">off</update>

-A tape was inserted in the cassetteplayer:
+A tape was inserted in the cassette player:

 <update type="media" machine="machine2" name="cassetteplayer">/home/manuel/msx-soft/tapes/Zoids.zip</update>